Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Conjuration.md

 Perk Required : Stabilized Binding

+_Effect_ :

+Only affects:- Summon Wolf, mudcrab, bear, troll, Ice spirit, Sabercat, Steed and werewolves, or is a daedra

+* Spell costs are reduced by a further 25% in addition to mastery perks.
+* Summons can be cast generated 5 times further away than normal.

 **Elemental Binding**

 Your Atronachs are much stronger, and high-level Thralls are immune to Banishment and Control spells.